Clarissa003/appDev-backend/README.md

 - **Services and Interfaces**: Contains files for API integrations and service configurations (e.g., HuggingFace, OpenAI, Retrofit).

 - **Configuration and Build**: Contains Gradle build files, properties files, and rules for data backup and extraction.

-## Backup and Data Extraction
-- **Backup Rules**: Defined in `backup_rules.xml` to manage what data should be backed up.
-- **Data Extraction Rules**: Defined in `data_extraction_rules.xml` to manage what data should be extracted and backed up during cloud backups.

-## Contributing
-We welcome contributions!
-Please follow these steps:
-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature/your-feature`).
-3. Make your changes and commit them (`git commit -m 'Add new feature'`).
-4. Push to the branch (`git push origin feature/your-feature`).
-5. Create a new Pull Request.

----

-Thank you for using the appDev-backend project!